AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47920-guest-order-allow-guest-checkout-off.md

 ---
-title: "ACSD-47920:  can place orders as guest user via Rest API when Allow Guest Checkout off"
+title: "ACSD-47920: can place orders as guest user via Rest API when [!UICONTROL Allow Guest Checkout] off"
-description: Apply the ACSD-47559 patch to fix the Adobe Commerce issue where orders can be placed via Rest API as a guest user even when the _Allow Guest Checkout_ is turned off.
+description: Apply the ACSD-47559 patch to fix the Adobe Commerce issue where orders can be placed via Rest API as a guest user even when the [!UICONTROL Allow Guest Checkout] is turned off.
 ---

-# ACSD-47920: orders as guest user via Rest API when Allow Guest Checkout off
+# ACSD-47920: orders as guest user via Rest API when [!UICONTROL Allow Guest Checkout] off

-The ACSD-47920 patch fixes the issue where the orders can be placed via Rest API as a guest user even when the _Allow Guest Checkout_ is turned off.
+The ACSD-47920 patch fixes the issue where the orders can be placed via Rest API as a guest user even when the [!UICONTROL Allow Guest Checkout]_ is turned off.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) 1.1.24 is installed.
 The patch ID is ACSD-47920.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions